 Q. What is Condition type?

-Q. What is difference between delivery document & scheduling?
+Q. What is the difference between delivery document & scheduling?

-Delivery document is an electronic document where store when how much quantity of materials and where the materials should go ? on the other side, scheduling represent when materials will be delivered in that case backward scheduling and forward scheduling is used.
+The delivery document is an electronic document where store when how much quantity of materials and where the materials should go ? on the other side, scheduling represents when materials will be delivered in that case backward scheduling and forward scheduling is used.